achen1296/Apple-Music-Editor/README.md

 [Back to TOC](#table-of-contents)

 Seems completely understood: X

+The length is always...?
+(I don't have any of these in my library to check.)

 | Offset | Length | Meaning               | Examples Value(s) |
 | ------ | ------ | --------------------- | ----------------- |